FAQs

 Does UC give preference for a certain type of undergraduate degree?

-No. We value admitting a class with students who have a variety of different types of bachelor’s degrees.
+No. We value admitting students who have a variety of backgrounds and degrees.
+Incoming students must possess a bachelor’s degree or higher prior to matriculation.

-What will happen if I am unable to matriculate in the UCPAP in the year for which I was accepted?
+What will happen if I am unable to matriculate in the year for which I was accepted?

 When are the deposits due if selected for the UCPAP?